iree-org/iree/docs/repository_management.md

 `SUBMODULE_VERSIONS` file changes.

 #### Updating TensorFlow and LLVM versions

+WARNING: These scripts have not been updated to reflect the new tooling to automatically update the LLVM hash directly from Google's source repository rather than through TensorFlow.

 ```shell
 # By default, updates third_party/tensorflow to the remote head and